Thrust Lever and Pitch Trim

 The A320 has so called FADECs which stands for Full Authority Digital Engine Control and is responsible to ensure the engine to perform at maximum efficiency for the given condition.

-As one FADEC dedicated to each engine controls the engines' operation the pilots or the FMGS can set the thrust.
+As one FADEC dedicated to each engine controls the engines' operation, the pilots or the FMGS can set the thrust.
 The pilot uses the thrust levers when in manual mode and the FMGS sets the thrust in automatic mode (A/THR aka Autothrust).

 The thrust levers in the A320 can only be moved manually and are not moved by an autothrottle system as it does in Boeing aircraft.

-The FADEC controls and limits thrust to not exceed the limit set via the thrust lever position in both manual and automatic modes.
+The FADEC controls and limits thrust not to exceed the limit set via the thrust lever position in both manual and automatic modes.

-The FADEC receives the current thrust lever position and computes thrust rating limit and the N1 for that Thrust Lever Angle (TLA).
+The FADEC receives the current thrust lever position and computes the thrust rating limit and the N1 for that Thrust Lever Angle (TLA).

 If the thrust lever is between two detents, the FADEC will select the rating limit of the higher detent.